What are the Different Options for Heating My Pool?

 High performance gas boiler

-The same working principle as with a fuel oil boiler (above), but using natural gas, LPG or butane as the fuel source.
+High performance gas boilers run in the same way as a fuel oil boiler but use natural gas, LPG or butane as the main fuel source.

 - The same advantages as the fuel oil boiler (above).